 (iv) Students become more independent in their learning, taking part in peer assessment and self-assessment.

 (v) Summative assessments (e.g. the student’s exam or portfolio submission) are also used formatively to help them improve.

 In the rest of this unit, we will look at the basics of AFL in more detail.
-We will examine the research behind AFL and some of the misconceptions that people often have.
+We will examine the theory behind AFL and some of the misconceptions that people often have.
 Then we will focus on some practical strategies you can use in the classroom.
 We will also hear from both learners and teachers about their experiences of AFL in the classroom.

 Throughout the unit, you will be encouraged to reflect upon AFL and to think about how you can integrate it into your own classroom practice.
 At the end of the unit there is a glossary of key words and phrases.

 In this video, teacher trainer James Woodworth discusses the relationship between assessment for learning and assessment of learning:

 AFL helps in making understanding and knowledge, as John Hattiedescribes it, ‘more visible’.
 AFL helps learners understand what excellence looks like and how they can develop their own work to reach that level.

 Feedback has a positive effect on learner achievement.
 In John Hattie’s seminal work on educational effectiveness, Visible Learning for Teachers (2011), Hattie ranked feedback strategies 10th out of 150 factors that bring about significant improvements in learner outcomes.
 This was particularly true if the strategies involved feedback about the learner’s own work.